Learning Association via Track-Detection Matching for Multi-Object Tracking: Additional results

-\textbf{Computational efficiency.} We evaluate the computational efficiency of TDLP-bbox and TDLP on DanceTrack and SportsMOT using a consumer-grade GPU (Table~\ref{tab:runtime_breakdown}), and report CAMELTrack under the same setup for reference, which is up to twice as fast as end-to-end methods~\cite{cameltrack,motr}.
-TDLP’s link prediction scales quadratically with the number of objects, whereas CAMELTrack scales linearly; as a result, TDLP-bbox achieves substantially faster association on moderately crowded scenes but incurs higher costs in extreme crowding, with a similar trend observed for TDLP on SportsMOT.
+\textbf{Computational efficiency.} We evaluate the computational efficiency of TDLP-bbox and TDLP on DanceTrack and SportsMOT using a consumer-grade GPU.
+The results are shown in Table~\ref{tab:runtime_breakdown_dancetrack} for the DanceTrack dataset and Table~\ref{tab:runtime_breakdown_sportsmot} for the SportsMOT dataset.
+For reference, we also report CAMELTrack under the same setup, as it is up to twice as fast as end-to-end methods~\cite{cameltrack,motr}.
+Our profiling shows that the main computational bottleneck in TDLP is the temporal transformer, followed by the object interaction encoder.
+This bottleneck explains the drop in TDLP’s FPS when moving from DanceTrack to SportsMOT, since we use a longer history on SportsMOT: 150 frames compared with 60 frames on DanceTrack.
+Specifically, the prediction cost scales quadratically with the temporal history length and the number of objects, as in CAMELTrack.
+TDLP-bbox achieves substantially faster association than both the multi-modal TDLP and CAMELTrack variants.